MBtech/bbo-arena/README.md

 `apt-get install swig` or `brew install swig@3` if you are on mac.
 Make sure you have swig 3 and not version 4.

-`pip install cython smac[all] cma gpyopt hyperopt solidpy pysmac bbopt pydoe scikit-optimize`
+`pip install cython smac[all] cma gpyopt hyperopt solidpy pysmac bbopt pydoe scikit-optimize statsmodels`

 ## Notes:
 Single solution based [metaheuristics methods](https://en.wikipedia.org/wiki/Metaheuristic) are more appropriate for cloud configuration problem